bkoz/odo-demo/README.md

 In VSCode, edit the `app.py` file and make a simple code change.

-Save the file and `odo` will push any changes to the running pod in Openshift.
+Save the file and `odo` developer mode will automatically push any changes to the running pod in Openshift.
 Another curl command may be used to verify the change.
 ```
 curl http://127.0.0.1:40001

-Hello World!
+Hello Python World!
 ```

 ### Adding a database